tarsil/saffier/docs/fields.md

 * **related_name** - The name to use for the relation from the related object back to this one.
 * **through** - The model to be used for the relationship.
 Saffier generates the model by default if none is provided.

+!!!
+Note
+    Saffier enforces an auto-incrementing integer `id` primary key on ManyToMany through models.
+    Auto-generated through models always include it, and custom through models must also expose `id` as the primary key.

 #### IPAddressField